ImSimao/Future-Engineers/README.md

     We detect the lines using an RGB sensor connected to the slave processor 14M2, this processor has been programmed with the values of the colours of the lines and when it detects a line it sends the information as bits to the main.

   4- The program knows when to stop by counting how many times it passed by the lines, after 12 times it moves forward a bit more and then completely stops.

 ### The Program - Main.bas

-  The Main program starts by using the sonars to detect the outer wall
+  The Main program starts by looping the sonars routine to keep checking and detecting for the outer wall

+  >Inicio2:
+>
   > if pinb.4=0 and pinb.5=0 and pinb.6=0  then seguir_parede_esq_2_1
 >
   > if pinb.4=0 and pinb.5=1 and pinb.6=0  then frente_contornar_2